joshuajameshella/coffeemill/README.md

 # Coffee Mill and Cakes

-This is the front-end website for The Coffee Mill & Cakes; a small local coffee shop & bakery.
+This is the website & API repository for The Coffee Mill & Cakes; a small local coffee shop & bakery.

-The website is built on the React framework, and will expand in scope to be a full-stack MERN application, using a back-end running MongoDB to store the website information & product data.
+The website is built on the React framework, and connects to a back-end API using a MongoDB database, accessible via an Express.js server framework running inside a node.js application.
+The two come together to form a Full-Stack MERN application.

 ---

+## Website

+As mentioned above, the website is built on the React framework.
+The website itself has a simple design and, where possible, makes use of well-tested external libraries such as Material-UI & Mapbox.

-## Running the project:
+### Running the project:

-To run the project, first clone the repository onto your local machine.
+- To run the project, first clone the repository onto your local machine.

-You will need to create a `credentials.js` file in the project root, containing your own exported `MapboxAccessToken` variable.
-[Available Here.](https://www.mapbox.com/)
+- Install `node_modules` by running the following command: `npm install` in the project root.

+- If installation is successful, run the project: `npm run start`

-Finally, run the following commands: `npm install` & `npm start`.
-The project should be running on `localhost:3000`
+The Coffee Mill & Cakes website should now be running on `http://localhost:3000`

 ---